 MMK:

 Ok.
-My favorite Christmas memory as a child was the year that I was coming downstairs with my brothers and we could see right in front of the tree a small portable black and white television and that was so exciting because up until that point we had one television in our home and I wasn’t real fond of watching baseball and football and would have much rather have been watching the lintstones and this meant that maybe I would have a chance to do that. was really exciting.
+My favorite Christmas memory as a child was the year that I was coming downstairs with my brothers and we could see right in front of the tree a small portable black and white television and that was so exciting because up until that point we had one television in our home, and I wasn’t real fond of watching baseball and football and would have much rather have been watching the Flintstones and this meant that maybe I would have a chance to do that.
+That was really exciting.
 It was exciting for all of us.
-My favorite memory being here as Mrs Claus, we do besides just being on Main treet we do a lot of visits to area schools and libraries and the town of Hartwick which is just over the hill has a really nice little Christmas party every year for the children.
+My favorite memory being here as Mrs. Claus, we do, besides just being on Main Street, we do a lot of visits to area schools and libraries and the town of Hartwick which is just over the hill has a really nice little Christmas party every year for the children.
 They invite Santa and Mrs. Claus to come.
 We each read the children a story.
-The librarian actually prepares little bags for each of the children coming with things she knows that they would like or that they need for school whether it be multiplication flashcards or a new dictionary and usually a little toy like a ello itty or okemon and that’s special because after we’re done reading they each come up and sit with Santa and I and get their present and have their picture taken and it’s just really neat.
+The librarian actually prepares little bags for each of the children coming with things she knows that they would like or that they need for school whether it be multiplication flashcards or a new dictionary and usually a little toy that they’ve been wanting, like a Hello Kitty or Pokemon, something along those lines, and that’s always very special because after we’re done reading they each come up and sit with Santa and I and get their present and have their picture taken and it’s just really neat.

 SD:

 Do you two visit Bassett Hospital?

 MMK:

-Yes, it is our tradition, first thing on Christmas ve usually about nine o clock in the morning we’ll head over to Bassett and start visiting every patient who is there And we have to be Main Street at noontime so we’ll see as many as we can and then go down to Main Street and see the children and we’re supposed to leave at four but we always stay until we see the last child because that’s it for them, you know it’s Christmas ve, so then we go back to Bassett and see any patients we haven’t seen in the morning.
-And at six o clock we go to the six o clock vigil mass at St. Mary’s and Santa and I as part of the entrance procession carry baby Jesus and kneel and place him in the manger right in front of the altar which is always special for the little kids.
-It’s become the family mass and they know right after that Santa’s taking off and that’s we come home and take the big black boots off
+Yes, it is our tradition, first thing on Christmas Eve usually about nine o’ clock in the morning, we’ll head over to Bassett and start visiting every patient who is there in the hospital.
+And we have to be on Main Street at noontime so we’ll see as many as we can and then go down to Main Street and see the children and we’re supposed to leave at four but we always stay until we see the last child because that’s it for them, you know it’s Christmas Eve, so then we go back to Bassett and see any patients we haven’t seen in the morning.
+And at six o’ clock we go to the six o’ clock vigil mass at St. Mary’s and Santa and I as part of the entrance procession carry baby Jesus and kneel and place him in the manger right in front of the altar which is always special for the little kids.
+It’s become the family mass and they know right after that Santa’s taking off in the sleigh and that’s the point at which we can take a deep breath and come home and take the big black boots off for the last time.

 SD:

 Where do you get your costumes?